Best Games Like Civilization

 Although the series has become the go-to pick for anyone looking to tap into the 4X strategy genre, there are some Civ alternatives worth checking out.

-In this list, we’ll shine a historical light on the best games like Civilization on Steam for fans to pick up and play in 2024.
+In this list, we’ll shine a historical light on the top games like Civilization on Steam for fans to pick up and play in 2025.

 For more recommendations, check out our growing library of curated gaming lists, and comment below with your favorite Civ game of all time!

-Related:Best Naval Warfare Games 2023Best RTS Games On PC 2023Best Upcoming Strategy Games 2023 (And Beyond)
+Related:Best Naval Warfare Games 2025Best RTS Games On PC 2025

 Table of ContentsShow

-Old World is a revolutionary historical strategy game where players can rule a dynasty over generations.
+Old World is an innovative historical strategy game where players can rule a dynasty over countless generations.

 It features seven distinct kingdoms, each with four noble families that provide various benefits when put in charge of your cities.

-Like Civ, the game allows you to wage massive wars with kings and queens of rival nations as well as pursue ambitions in areas like faith and developing technologies.
+Like Civ, the game allows you to wage enormous wars with kings and queens of rival nations as well as pursue ambitions in areas like faith and advancing technologies.

 On top of that, players can explore historically-inspired scenarios, hold court in their own kingdom, marry for political gain, and raise future heirs.